BuzzFeedNews/2019-08-actblue-donations/README.md

 All data in this repository comes from the campaigns' committee filings to the [Federal Election Commission](https://www.fec.gov/) (FEC), with assistance from [ProPublica's Campaign Finance API](https://projects.propublica.org/api-docs/campaign-finance/committees/#get-committee-filings).

 - [`data/census/zcta_county.csv`](data/census/zcta_county.csv) is a crosswalk that bridges ZIP codes and counties.
-It is provided by [The US Census](https://www.census.gov/geographies/reference-files/time-series/geo/relationship-files.html)
+It is provided by [The U.S. Census](https://www.census.gov/geographies/reference-files/time-series/geo/relationship-files.html)

+- [`data/census/TK`](data/census/TK/) is a shapefile representing Zip Code Tabulation Areas from the [U.S. Census](https://www.census.gov/cgi-bin/geo/shapefiles/). https://www2.census.gov/geo/tiger/TIGER2010/ZCTA5/2010/

 - [`data/candidates.csv`](data/candidates.csv) contains a list of high- and medium-profile Democratic presidential candidates (and primary campaign committees) for whom an "July Quarterly" filing was available on the FEC's website by 6:30am Eastern on July 16, 2019.
 (The filing deadline was July 15 at midnight.)